 On 4 and 5 May, The Netherlands commemorates the end of the Second World War.
 In May 1945 Canadian forces ended a 5 five year occupation of The Netherlands by Hitler Germany.
-The National Memorial Ceremony (Nationale Herdenking) is on May 4 on Dam Square in Amsterdam.
+The National Memorial Ceremony (Nationale Herdenking) is on May 4 at Dam Square in Amsterdam.
 The liberation of Holland is celebrated on ‘Bevrijdingsdag’: May 5 with a Liberation Festival and more activities.

 May 4 is the official Dutch National Remembrance Day (‘Nationale Dodenherdenking’).
 On this day, the Netherlands commemorates the fallen soldiers of World War II and those that died in other military conflicts and peacekeeping operations.